Derivation of Eddy Current Loss Formula

 • The effect of eddy current provides braking torque in induction-type energy meters.

-• Eddy current instruments are used for detecting cracks in the metal parts.
+• Eddy current instruments are used to detect cracks in metal parts.

 Leave a Comment